 We review the early and later signs of Xanax withdrawal here.
 Then, we invite your questions about Xanax use or how to get help for Xanax addiction at the end.

 Signs of Xanax withdrawal

 Withdrawal is the result of your body developing a dependency on alprazolam.
 While Xanax dependence is an expected outcome after daily dosing for weeks at a time, if you are abusing or addicted to Xanax you can develop a quicker body dependence to Xanax.
-But because of the nature of benzodiazepine withdrawal, Xanax withdrawal can take longer than withdrawal from opiates or other types of medications.
+But because of the nature of benzodiazepine withdrawal, Xanax Withdrawal and Detox can take longer than withdrawal from opiates or other types of medications.
 In fact, Xanax withdrawal can fluctuate between severe and mild symptoms over the course of several weeks or months.

 The onset of Xanax withdrawal symptoms appear 6-8 hours after the last dose has worn off.
 These symptoms will peak over the next 72 hours and should even out in about two weeks.
 At first, you may feel like you have withstood the worst of it only to find acute symptoms returning.
 These kinds of “rebound symptoms” take longer to fully resolve.
 It can takes weeks to months to before you are completely free of Xanax withdrawal symptoms such as anxiety, which may need to be addressed via behavioral therapy.

 The first Signs of Xanax withdrawal will happen shortly after the medication has worn off.
 You can expect these withdrawal symptoms -vomiting, diarrhea, chills, aches and pains – to linger for the next couple of days and peak in severity before taking some time to resolve.